IcePickCybersolutions/AIPVAR/gmail.md

 # Using Gmail to Send Reminders
 ### Let Rasputin tell you to get ur ~~$%&#~~ Together

-I used [this tutorial](https://realpython.com/python-send-email/) to learn how to do this.
+I used [this tutorial](https://realpython.com/python-send-email/) to learn how to do this btw.

 This can be a little touchy security-wise if you don't go about it safely.
 So, here is how you can use the gmail OAuth2 authrization framework to keep yourself safe and still get Rasputin's emails.